lud77/Factorize/README.md

     - [x] INPUT: Deviator: (Value + Value -> Value) The output to 1 of N inputs based on the value of another input
     - [x] FLOW: Delay: (Pulse -> X secs -> Pulse)
     - [x] EVENTS: Clock: (every X secs -> Pulse)
-    - [ ] FLOW: All: (multiple Pulses -> single Pulse) waits for a pulse on each of the inputs and then gives sends a pulse through the output
-    - [ ] FLOW: For: (from:Value + to:Value + step:Value + Pulse -> Pulse + Pulse + Value) expose index variable and emit "execute" every loop until "exit"
-    - [/] (SAME AS IF) FLOW: While: (Value + Pulse -> Pulse + Pulse) if value is truthy, activate "execute", otherwise activate "exit"
     - [x] INPUT: Color Picker
     - [x] INPUT: Knob with inputs for min, max, and step
     - [x] INPUT: Range with inputs for min, max, and step
-    - [ ] Envelope visualizer (multi-input pin with value for each?
-Not sure)
     - [x] OUTPUT: Logger: (a more complex mix of Display and LogFile that keeps N lines of text and adds a new line upon receiving a Pulse)
     - [x] OUTPUT: Led: Similar to Semaphore but with color input
     - [x] SOURCES: (Pulse -> Value) Fetch Current Date